Image at top via Sara Zimmerman at Unearthed Comics. Thanks, Sara!

 Looking for Earth’s exact distance from the sun at aphelion?
 It’s 94,507,635 miles (152,095,295 km) .
 Last year, on July 4, 2019, the Earth at aphelion was a tiny bit farther, at 94,513,221 miles (152,104,285 km).

 Here’s what does cause the seasons.
 The seasons aren’t due to Earth’s changing distance from the sun.
 We’re always farthest from the sun in early July during northern summer and closest in January during northern winter.

 Instead, the seasons result from Earth’s tilt on its axis.
 Right now, it’s summer in the Northern Hemisphere because the northern part of Earth is tilted most toward the sun.

 Meanwhile, it’s winter in the Southern Hemisphere because the southern part of Earth is tilted most away from the sun.

-So Earth’s varying distance from the sun doesn’t create the seasons.
-But it does affect the length of the seasons.
+Earth’s varying distance from the sun does affect the length of the seasons.
 That’s because, at our farthest from the sun, like now, Earth is traveling most slowly in its orbit.
 That makes summer the longest season in the Northern Hemisphere and winter the longest season on the southern half of the globe.